generalWassah/good_NEWS/README.md

 **Iterated function**:

 The four algorithms or functions can be iterated generating sequence of distinct orbits until the convergence criteria is met

+The iterated function defined by the NEWS function has relationship with the Pells equation

+**Memory management**

+If the NEWS function were to be implemented using its matrix form, it will result in an inefficient use of memory because each output will be provided with its own variable.
+But our approach ensures that the minimum number of variables requires for the most efficient implementation is four(4) no matter how large the string characters get.

+**Applications**

+Cryptography

+Mathematics